Download: The 2024 AI in European Manufacturing Report

 The hype is everywhere.
 But what’s the reality for manufacturers on the ground in Europe?
 And how is AI being infused into manufacturing operations?

-This report presents insights showing manufacturers’ priorities for AI, the main implementation challenges, and the future impact AI will have.
+This report presents insights into manufacturers’ priorities for AI, the main implementation challenges, and AI’s future impact.

 About the Survey